nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 not take us seriously.

-We attended dedicated aerospace innovation events where the aerospace primes told us they were very interested in working with start-ups, then sat there as they gave multiple hour-long presentations about the history of the companies half the room had already worked at, then they all disappeared before bothering to speak with any of the start-ups.
+We attended dedicated aerospace innovation events where the aerospace primes told us they were very interested in working with startups, then sat there as they gave multiple hour-long presentations about the history of the companies half the room had already worked at, then they all disappeared before bothering to speak with any of the startups.

-Over and over, I tried variations on this set of engagement channels as we swept through different target customers, from mid-market aerospace companies to primes, and back down to three man start-ups.
+Over and over, I tried variations on this set of engagement channels as we swept through different target customers, from mid-market aerospace companies to primes, and back down to three man startups.
 We covered everything from motorsport and aerospace to medical devices and e-mobility.
 We tried to get in touch with everyone from engineers to CTOs, and with PLM managers, CFOs, and even founders themselves.